GILT-Forum/Globalization-Strategy-Playbook/playbook.md

     Trust is key, and stakeholders respond better when there is transparent communication.
 Sharing your knowledge and challenges openly and clearly opens up room for collaboration and alignment, and builds understanding.
 Sharing your knowledge organically leads to increased trust and respect.

 4. **Set boundaries**.
-Manage your company's resources effectively and maintain the wellbeing of your team by setting boundaries.
+Manage your company's resources effectively and maintain the well-being of your team by setting boundaries.
 Without boundaries, you are likely to focus on other teams’ priorities or react to their needs instead of your own, and your team may become less effective.
 Setting boundaries also means indirectly communicating to stakeholders how to work with you.

     In general, setting boundaries for every aspect of your work is not necessary.
 However, there are areas where a Globalization leader needs to pay attention: budget and team resources.
 Allocating a budget to a workflow that is not cost-effective is one of the boundaries you are expected to set, as well as dedicating one headcount from your team to a program because it is suboptimal.
 Keep in mind that you manage company resources, and this means that sometimes you have to say no to your stakeholders.
 Ask for business justifications of translation requests or funding and, in some cases, headcount from the teams who require work that will expand Globalization delivery scope.